rubenprietodiaz/gmxQtools/gpcr_pipeline.md

+# Directory Structure

+## 1.setup
+The `setup` directory contains essential files and scripts to initialize and configure systems for molecular dynamics (MD) and free energy perturbation (FEP) simulations using the `pymemdyn` package.
+This includes:

+- Configuration files for MD and FEP simulations.
+- Initialization scripts to set up the simulation environment.
+- Parameter and topology files needed for the simulations.

+## 2.analysis
+The `analysis` directory is dedicated to tools and scripts for analyzing the results of MD and FEP simulations.
+This includes:

+- Python scripts for processing and visualizing simulation data.
+- Tools to calculate various properties from the simulation outputs.
+- Templates and other files.

+## 3.developer
+The `developer` directory contains unstable versions and experimental features.
+This area is for development purposes and may include:

+- Beta versions of scripts and tools.
+- Experimental features under development.
+- Testing scripts and temporary files.

+Use these files with caution, as they may not be fully tested or stable.

 # GPCR Work Pipeline

 This pipeline outlines the workflow for working with G Protein-Coupled Receptors (GPCRs).
 All steps described below have been tested using Schrödinger software (Maestro) for file preparation (protprep, ligprep), and docking.